jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Add and remotely validate the GitHub Pages deployment workflow through artifact packaging.
 - [x] Mirror `agentic_web_design` into `jgarciasuarez/jgarciasuarez.github.io` without modifying its legacy `master` branch.
+- [x] Preserve the complete legacy website in the dedicated `legacy-site-2026` branch, pointing to the unchanged `master` commit `dbd06a54b795483e020702ef2b2f18e53fd4626e`.
 - [!]
 Switch the existing GitHub Pages publishing source from legacy `master` to GitHub Actions.
 The available Git credential can push code but does not have the administrative Pages permission required for this setting.
 - [x] Pause automatic Pages deployment while the source switch is blocked; pushes still validate and package the